CrazyFahim/Fungus-Detection-App/README.md

 # Real-time Fungus Detection App using a Simple Neural Network from scratch

-This project involves creating a web application for real-time fungus detection using a simple neural network.
+This is a part of my CSE 3200 course.
+Current project involves creating a web application for real-time fungus detection using a simple neural network.
 The application is built with Streamlit, an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.

 ## Project Structure